Riley-Py/UWaterloo-Work/U11 - Making Decisions/Decision Making, Emotions, And The Brain.md

 - *Neuroeconomics* - how the brain interacts with the environment to make complex decisions
-- Frontal lobe plays a part in decision-making
+- Frontal lobe plays a part in decision-making, and that decision making can be very emotional
+- *Ultimatum game* undermines decision making, where participants were found to accept the 5 dollars more than the 1 dollar due to activations in the insula, and dorsolateral prefrontal cortext
+	-